Is Seefeld a good area to stay in Zurich for first-time visitors?

 Is Seefeld good for families?

-Seefeld is not the top choice for families in Zurich — quieter, more family-oriented neighbourhoods rank higher.
-Ranks #4 of 4 for families, scoring 56/100 on family-weighted metrics (family-friendliness 46/100, safety 65/100).
+Yes, Seefeld is one of the best Zurich neighbourhoods for families.
+Ranks #1 of 4 for families, scoring 76/100 on family-weighted metrics (family-friendliness 88/100, safety 80/100).
 Seefeld is a quieter, leafy residential neighbourhood ideal for families seeking safety and authentic Zurich life away from crowds.

 What is Seefeld known for?